steeelydan/sync-party/README.md

     -   Freely available public TV content, e.g. MediathekViewWeb content
     -   Online radios
     -   Files hosted somewhere
+    -   You name it...

 As this application is self-hosted, your & your friends' data stays as private as your server is secure.
-This project is completely open source and there is no tracking etc. involved.
-However, if you're watching content on YouTube or similar sites, their usual tracking strategies will take place.
+This project is completely open source and there is no tracking involved.
+However, if you're watching content on YouTube or similar sites, the 3rd party's usual tracking will happen.

 ## Contributing